keenlabs/Keen-Docs/source/data_collection/data_collection.rst

 We built a massively scalable event data warehouse so that you can send us whatever data you want without having to worry about storage or performance.

 Our public REST API lets you send data using standard HTTP POST methods, from any device.
-Try it our really quick using cURL in our :doc:`/getting_started_guide`.
+Try it out really quickly using cURL in our :doc:`/getting_started_guide`.

 These two links have all the technical details you need for sending data to our REST API: